-ClassACT focuses its work and service in three areas: Justice and Civic Engagement, Education, and Health, and we are developing a fourth program area focused on the Environment.
+ClassACT HR73 focuses its work and service in four areas: Justice & Civic Engagement, Environment and Climate Change, Healthcare, and Education.

-Our projects (Class Acts and Sustained Collaborations), Bridges, and Forums in the Justice and Civic Engagement area appear below.
+ClassACT Newsletter and Bulletin Articles, Projects, Bridges, and Forums and classmate spotlights in the Justice and Civic Engagement area appear below.
 Please click on those that interest you.

 If you would like to work with us on any of these endeavors, join the Justice & Civic Engagement committee, or have questions about them, we invite you to email us at firstname.lastname@example.org or contact Justice & Civic Engagement Co-Chairs Therese Steiner or Bahman Mossavar-Rahmani.

 GERRYMANDERING: OUR DEMOCRACY AT RISKGerrymandering is one of the gravest, most insidious threats to our democracy, and the potential for abuse is soaring.
 When politicians draw voting maps to favor their party’s candidates over their opponents, that undermines the power of elections in our system of government…and citizens’ faith in our republic.
 A legislature should be a mirror image of its voters, so lawmakers reflect their constituents’ views, but gerrymandering prevents that.
 ClassACT HR73 presents its primer on gerrymandering: "Gerrymandering: Our Democracy at Risk.”
 Written by James P. Harbison and J. Ryan O’Connell with editing by Sallie Gouverneur, the primer is a product of ClassACT HR73’s Justice & Civic Engagement Initiative.
 Through this initiative, ClassACT has already hosted forums addressing issues such as voter suppression, racism and social justice, and racism in the criminal justice system.